Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Numerical tests

-The nonlinear Schr\"odinger equation (NLS) is used to model, among others, the propagation of light in nonlinear optical fibers and planar waveguides and to describe the Bose--Einstein condensates in a macroscopic gaseous superfluid wave-matter state at ultra-cold temperature.
-We consider the model in one and two dimensions: First, we study the approximation of the solution to the 1D nonlinear Schr\"odinger equation in the scenario of a perturbed bright soliton regime \cite{sulem2007nonlinear}.
-Then, in the 2D setting, we test the adaptive strategy in the case of a Fourier mode cascade, where, starting from an initial condition represented by few low Fourier modes, the energy exchange to higher modes quickly complicates the dynamic of the problem \cite{caputo2011fourier}.
-More specifically, in the spatial domain $\Omega:=[-L,L]$, we consider the cubic Schr\"odinger equation
+The nonlinear Schr\"odinger equation (NLS) is used to model, among others, the propagation of light in nonlinear optical fibers and planar waveguides and to describe the Bose--Einstein condensates in a macroscopic gaseous superfluid wave-matter state at ultra-cold temperature. \bl{In} the 2D setting, we test the adaptive strategy in the case of a Fourier mode cascade, where, starting from an initial condition represented by few low Fourier modes, the energy exchange to higher modes quickly complicates the dynamic of the problem \cite{caputo2011fourier}.
+More specifically, in the spatial domain $\Omega$, we consider the cubic Schr\"odinger equation

-with periodic boundary conditions, and parameters $\prm$ and $\gamma$.
+with periodic boundary conditions, and \bl{vector-valued} parameter $\prm$.
 By writing the complex-valued solution $u$ in terms of its real and imaginary parts as $u=q+ i v$, \eqref{eq:schroedinger} can be written as a Hamiltonian system in canonical symplectic form with Hamiltonian